10 Unmissable hikes in Thailand

 Start / Finish point: Start: Trailhead near Chiang Mai Zoo / Finish: Doi Suthep Temple

-The Doi Suthep Monks Trail is one of the best day hiking trails in Thailand and an absolute must when visiting Chiang Mai.
+The Doi Suthep Monks Trail is one of the best day hikes in Thailand and an absolute must when visiting Chiang Mai.
 The trail leads you to two temples meaning that you can add a bit of culture into your hike too!

 The trail starts with a gentle 1.5km upward hike to Wat Phra Lat.
 This section of the trail is well marked and the path is easy to follow.
 Make sure you stop for a while at Wat Phra Lat to explore this tranquil temple.
 Used as a resting point for Monk’s travelling to Wat Doi Suthep, Wat Phra Lat is much more subtle than other temples you may have visited in Thailand.
 You won’t find much gold leaf here, but the understated temple, nestled in the rainforest, is really peaceful and beautiful.
 Sit at the top of the small waterfall for views over Chiang Mai whilst you rest your legs.